SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/oba-email-validation.md

 > 📘 *Note*
 >
-> *If you do not have a Royal Mail Account, please[contact](https://www.royalmail.com/discounts-payment/credit-account/online-business-account) Royal Mail.*
+> *If you do not have a Royal Mail Account, please [contact](https://www.royalmail.com/discounts-payment/credit-account/online-business-account) Royal Mail.*

 Please provide the below information so that your account with us can be set up accordingly.

 ## Check OBA account activation

 An active OBA account must be provided in order for Intersoft to set up your account.

 > 🚧 *Important*
 >